+1. Unsubsidized Federal Stafford Loan

+4. Federal PLUS Loan

-1. Unsubsidized Federal Stafford Loan4.
-Federal PLUS Loan7.
-Other Title IV Aid
+7. Other Title IV Aid

 Subsidized Federal Stafford Loan

-Federal Pell Grant Program 8.
-Other Federal, State, Private or Institutional Aid

 Federal Perkins Loan

 Federal SEOG Program

 The student

-All refunds or return of any unearned Title IV funds shall be processed and sent no later than forty-five (45) calendar days after the date of institution's determination that the student withdrew.
+All refunds or return of any unearned Title IV funds shall be processed and sent no later than forty-five (45)

+calendar days after the date of institution's determination that the student withdrew.